KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. No image found.
 4. Typo: Found `Magic Mirror` in file `MMM-Notification-To-Command.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NotificationTrigger by MMRIZE](https://github.com/MMRIZE/MMM-NotificationTrigger)